 The partners tax their total profits themselves (income tax).
 The company is VAT liable.

 Partners with unlimited liability are subject to mandatory insurance under the Social Insurance Law for Commerce and Trade (Gewerbliches Sozialversicherungsgesetz GSVG).
 Limited partners who are employed by the company are insured under the General Social Insurance Law (Allgemeines Sozialversicherungsgesetz ASVG).
 Limited partners who have made a mere capital contribution are not subject to mandatory insurance.
 If the limited partner bears the entrepreneurial risk, mandatory insurance may arise under the GSVG.

 If the exercise of the activity of a Kommanditgesellschaft KG falls under the Trade Code (Gewerbeordnung), a managing director must be appointed for trade licencing purposes.
 This may be a partner with unlimited liability (general partner) who is in possession of the required trade licence, or an employee who is subject to mandatory insurance who must be employed for at least 50% of the standard weekly working hours.

-The reasons for dissolution are: a resolution of the partners, the institution of bankruptcy proceedings in respect of the company’s assets, bankruptcy of a partner, death of a general partner, timely termination by a partner, an action for termination brought by one partner.
+The reasons for dissolution are; a resolution of the partners, the commencement of bankruptcy proceedings concerning the company’s assets, bankruptcy of a partner, death of a general partner, timely termination by a partner, an action for termination brought by one partner.